Vehicle RegistrationSee the Vehicle Registration page for more information

 Employee Permits: Employees are entitled to one permit.
 The initial permit fees are waived as a benefit of employment.
 An additional permit can be purchased for $5 cash at the Security Office.
 A change of vehicle or license plate numbers requires an update of your vehicle registration information on MyGFU.

 Adjunct Permits: This policy is to clarify the permit process for adjunct faculty.

 - Undergraduate student adjuncts, or teaching or coaching assistants will be required to register their vehicles as students and to park in the designated areas for their permit.

 - Graduate students with adjunct contracts will be issued a special adjunct permit for the term they are teaching.
 They will be required to purchase a student commuter permit (if attending classes on the Newberg campus) for the terms they are not teaching.

 - Adjuncts who are not students will be issued a special adjunct permit for the term they are teaching and must renew this permit at the beginning of the calendar year for the term(s) they will be teaching.
 The special adjunct permits will be a hanger style with the expiration date written on it.
 This permit must be displayed from their inside rear view mirror and be visible to the Security staff.

-Student Permits: Every student is required to register on MyGFU each academic year.
-Students must choose one of two options:
+Student Permits: Every student is required to register their vehicle on MyGFU each academic year.

-Student parking permits are $80 per academic year or $40/semester. $40 is automatically billed to the student's account once a permit is issued and again during Christmas break for spring semester for those who were registered in the fall.
+Student parking permits are $120 per academic year or $60/semester. $60 is automatically billed to the student's account once a permit is issued and again during Christmas break for spring semester for those who were registered in the fall.
 A change of vehicle or license plate numbers requires notification to Security Services.
-Students going on Consortium for the spring must scrape off their parking permit and bring it to the security office the last day of fall semester and change their registration to "not bringing a car to campus" to avoid being charged for spring semester.
+Students going on Consortium for the spring must scrape off their parking permit and bring it to the security office the last day of fall semester.
+If you do not bring the permit to Security you may be charged for spring semester.